cambiotraining/hpc-intro/02-working_on_hpc.md

 ssh USERNAME@train.bio
 ```

-(replace "USERNAME" by your HPC username)
+Replacing "USERNAME" by your HPC username.
+After typing it, you will be prompted for your password.
+Note that as you type the password nothing shows on the screen - that's normal!
+The password is still being input.

 **A2.**